CasparKielwein/Aaargh/Items.md

 Any Weapon
 Speak a command word and the weapon sheds light like a torch.

+### Silvered Weapon
+Any Melee Weapon__
+The Weapon has been alchemically silvered.

+### Silver Stakes
+A set of 20 bolts or arrows

 ### Legendary Items
 To use a legendary item, you need to learn its secrets.
 Each Secret you uncover unlocks a new ability of the Legendary Item.

 #### Weapon of Surtur
-Any Weapon or spellcaster implement
+Any Weapon or spellcaster focus

+While you wield the weapon of Surtur you gain the following Power:

+#### Releasing Surtur's Fire
+Minor Action
+Cost: 2 Power-Points
-When you speak a command word as a free action, the weapon of Surtur will burst in flames.
+When you speak a command word, the weapon of Surtur will burst in flames.
 All damage caused by attacks and spells using it is fire damage.
+All Attacks using the Weapon of Surtur do an additional 1d6 fire damage.

+### Frost Weapon
+Any Weapon or spellcaster focus

+While you wield the frost weapon you gain the following Power:

+#### Everfrost
+Minor Action
+Cost: 2 Power-Points
+When you speak a command word, the weapon will be covered in hoarfrost.
+All damage caused by attacks and spells using it is cold damage.
+Any target hit by attacks and spells is slowed until the end of your next turn.

 #### Robes of the Archmage
 Arcane Robes

-* You start each encounter with one additional Power-Point
+You start each encounter with one additional Power-Point

 #### Conduit Armor